juba/pyobsplot/README.md

 - Caching mechanism of data objects if they are used several times in the same plot
 - Custom JavaScript code can be passed as strings with the `js` method
 - Python `date` and `datetime` objects are automatically converted to JavaScript `Date` objects
-- Plots can be defined with a dictionary, a call to a `Plot` mark function, or with `kwargs`.
-See [alternative syntaxes](usage.qmd#alternative-syntaxes).
 - Works with Jupyter notebooks and Quarto HTML documents.
 Plots without legends are also supported in PDF and docx outputs with the `jsdom` renderer.

 **Limitations:**

 - Plots with legends don't work in Quarto in formats other than HTML.
 - Some faceting operations produce warnings when used as top-level faceting (but the plots should be fine).
-This doesn't happen when you using mark-level faceting (with the `fx` and `fy` channels).
+This doesn't happen when using mark-level faceting (with the `fx` and `fy` channels).